mehedihassanarman/Generation-Based-Load-Management-System-to-Prevent-Future-Blackouts-in-Bangladesh/README.md

 - 8 Load Areas with various demand levels (Total demand = 4000 MW)

 In normal operation, the generation equals the total load.
 If one station fails (e.g., 1500 MW loss), the system:
-- Automatically detects the failure
+- Automatically detects the failure.
-- Isolates the faulty station
+- Isolates the faulty station.
-- Reduces load in real-time to match the new generation capacity (e.g., from 4000 MW to 2500 MW)
+- Reduces load in real-time to match the new generation capacity (e.g., from 4000 MW to 2500 MW).
-- Maintains frequency stability to avoid full grid collapse
+- Maintains frequency stability to avoid full grid collapse.

+## Key Benefits
+Unlike traditional AGC systems, which require backup reserves, our model:
+- Works in low-resource environments.
+- Requires no spinning or non-spinning reserves.
+- Focuses on proactive load shedding, not reactive generator ramp-up.
+- Provides a low-cost, effective solution for developing power grids.

+This project is ideal for:
+- Developing nations with fragile power infrastructures
+- Utility providers seeking cost-effective blackout prevention
+- Engineering research in smart grids, load control, and frequency management